 In 2007, a synthesis report was published documenting over 500 incidences of visible ozone injury on crops, grassland species and shrubs growing in the field under ambient air conditions in 17 countries across Europe (Figure 1; Hayes et al., 2007).
-We plan to build on this study and create a worldwide database of new records of visible ozone injury.
+We plan to build on this study and create an extensive database of new records of visible ozone injury, from across Europe, Asia and Sub-Saharan Africa.

-Figure 1:Locations of records of visible injury (1990-2006) attributed to ozone on crops, shrubs and semi-natural vegetation species, under ambient air conditions (Hayes et al., 2007).
+Figure 1: Locations of records of visible injury (1990-2006) attributed to ozone on crops, shrubs and seminatural vegetation species, under ambient air conditions (Hayes et al., 2007).